 Last Updated on

 One thing spring brings to the Mid-Atlantic is wind.
 Some times things can get a bit crazy.
-When the wind is in the twenty or so mile per hour range, feeders sway a lot.
+When the wind is blowing in the twenty or so mile per hour range, feeders sway a lot.
 When wind gusts over thirty miles per hour, bird feeder baffles start kiting around and the feeders move with them.
-Birds can deal with a certain amount of movement (they are used to moving tree branches after all), but there is a point when a feeders are yanked around violently enough that a bird (or even a person) could get hurt.
+Birds can deal with a certain amount of feeder movement (they are used to moving tree branches after all), but there is a point when a feeders are blowing around violently enough that a bird (or even a person) could get hurt.

 I have a strategy I use to keep feeders from blowing whenever winds pick up that works quite well in my yard.
 I described it in this post: Bird Feeder Baffles in the Wind.
 But I am now also using a very small feeder for mealworms.
 For this particular feeder, I needed to use a different strategy.Continue reading Light Feeder Blowing on a Windy Day